-German C.-Schiller's Wilhelm Tell.
-Lessing's Minna von Barnheim.
+GERMAN C.-Schiller's Wilhelm Tell.
+Lessing's Minna von Barnhelm.
 Composition during this year will be, as a rule, based upon original themes, such as letters, descriptions, narratives, the subject being selected by the instructor.
 As far as possible, German will be the only language used in the classroom for explanation of general intercourse.
 German authors will be assigned for private reading.

-Male Classical and all Female Juniors, five times a week.
+Male Juniors, who have taken German A and B three times a week.

-GERMAN D.-Joynes--Meissner's Grammar.
+GERMAN D.-Joynes-Meissner's Grammar.
 Super's Elementary German Reader.
 Heyse's L'Arrabbiata.
-This course aims to give a good reading knowledge of the language, and makes no attempt at conversation, the whole stress being placed upon the Grammar, composition and vocabulary.
+This course aims to give a good reading knowledge of the language and makes no attempt at conversation, the whole stress being placed upon the Grammar, composition and vocabulary.
 It is designed for those who can take only one year in the language.